 Amanda Gates.
 Easy, Everyday Habits to be More Eco-Friendly.

-Above, we see what the forset should look like.
+Above, we see what the forest should look like.
 Below we see the devestation of the slash and burn happening for Palm Oil Plantations.

 This used to be lush amazon forest, now wiped out for Palm Oil plantations.

-The reason you should avoid unsustainable palm oil is because the factories using the cheap commodity are burning the rain forests to quickly clear them out and replace them with palm oil plantations.
-This slash and burn approach is not only wiping out the forest and killing entire eco systems but releasing massive amounts of carbon emissions when they burn.
+The reason you should avoid unsustainable palm oil is that the factories using the cheap commodity are burning the rain forests to quickly clear them out and replace them with palm oil plantations.
+This slash and burn approach is not only wiping out the forest and killing entire ecosystems but releasing massive amounts of carbon emissions when they burn.
 There are three tropical forests left in the world, The Amazon in South America, The Congo in the basin of Africa, and the Southeast Asian rainforest that used to span Indonesia.
-Eighty percent of the Indonesian forest however, has now been wiped out with the slash and burn technique and replaced with palm oil plantations.
+Eighty percent of the Indonesian forest, however, has now been wiped out with the slash and burn technique and replaced with palm oil plantations.

-These fires are intentionally set because burning the forest is the fastest, cheapest and most proftable method of clearing rather than using heavy equipment.
+These fires are intentionally set because burning the forest is the fastest, cheapest, and most profitable method of clearing rather than using heavy equipment.
 Considered one of the most corrupt governments, officials are paid off so that companies can come in and grow the cheapest vegetable oil in the world.
 It's in cooking oil and processed foods, cosmetics, and detergents for home cleaning products.
-It's one of the cheapest commodities produced making companies tremendous, outlandish profts at the sake of the planet, ecosystems, animals and air.
+It's one of the cheapest commodities produced making companies tremendous, outlandish profits for the sake of the planet, ecosystems, animals, and air.
 In 2015, the fires were so bad they emitted more carbon daily than the entire US economy.
 As fires continue to rage across the forests and peatlands of Indonesia they are on track to pump out more carbon emissions than the U.S.'s entire annual output.